-The Society shall give each employee it intends to lay off pursuant to this article sixty (60) days notice in writing prior to the effective date of the layoff or make a payment equivalent to the employee's salary for the number of days the actual notice is less than sixty (60) days in lieu of the full sixty (60) days notice.
-Such notice shall state the reason for the layoff.
-The Society shall concurrently forward a copy of such notice to the Union.
+The Society will give each employee it intends to lay off pursuant to this article 60 days' notice in writing prior to the effective date of the layoff or make a payment equivalent to the employee's salary for the number of days the actual notice is less than 60 days in lieu of the full 60 days' notice.
+Such notice will state the reason for the layoff.
+The Society will concurrently forward a copy of such notice to the Union.